 You can also assign territories based on a combination of both the location and expertise of your reps.
 This will ensure your customers are effectively being managed while also aligning your team’s abilities with the specific customers and prospects they will be servicing.

-When it is time to map your sales territories effectively, this is where optimized sales territory mapping software comes in.
-While it is possible to do your sales territory mapping by hand, or even using Google Maps, optimized territory mapping tools will help lessen the chance of human error, allow you to make data-driven decisions, distribute prospects and customers evenly, and save you and your reps valuable time.
+When it is time to map your sales territories, or even adjust existing territories for maximum effectiveness, this is where optimized sales territory mapping software comes in.
+While it is possible to do your sales territory mapping by hand, or even using Google Maps, powerful territory mapping tools will help lessen the chance of human error.
+Thus allowing you to make data-driven decisions, distribute prospects and customers evenly, and save you and your reps valuable time.

 Most importantly, with territory mapping tools you can more easily create and distribute sales territories based on data-driven decisions to optimize efficiency and sales productivity.